xasm83/rock-paper-scissors/README.md

 Things to improve:

-1)Calculate frequencies based on several moves in the past(only one previous move isused atm):
+1) Calculate frequencies based on several moves in the past(only one previous move isused atm)

     e.g probability of ROCK after PAPER SCISSORS is other than ROCK after SCISSORS SCISSORS

 2) Add corellation(recurrency) with previous frequencies.